-This proxy statement (this "Proxy Statement") is being furnished to stockholders beginning on April 2, 2020 in connection with the solicitation of proxies by the Board of Directors (the "Board") of Uniti Group Inc. ("Uniti," "the Company," "we," "our" and "us") to be used at its 2020 annual meeting of stockholders (the "Annual Meeting") to be held on May 14, 2020 at 8:00 a.m.
+This proxy statement (this "Proxy Statement") is being furnished to stockholders beginning on April 1, 2021 in connection with the solicitation of proxies by Uniti Group Inc. ("Uniti," "the Company," "we," "our" and "us") to be used at its 2021 annual meeting of stockholders (the "Annual Meeting") to be held on May 13, 2021 at 8:00 a.m.
 (Eastern time), and at any postponement or adjournment thereof.

 We are excited to once again offer our stockholders a completely "virtual" Annual Meeting.
 We believe a virtual Annual Meeting provides our stockholders expanded access to participate in the meeting, improves communication between stockholders and management and results in cost savings for the Company and our stockholders.
 Hosting a virtual meeting enables increased stockholder attendance and participation, because more stockholders can attend and participate in the Annual Meeting, including the ability to vote and ask questions, from almost any location around the world.
-In addition, hosting a virtual Annual Meeting this year will assist us in protecting the health and well-being of our stockholders, directors and employees in light of the coronavirus (COVID-19).
-You will be able to attend the Annual Meeting as well as vote and submit your questions during the live webcast of the meeting by visiting www.virtualshareholdermeeting.com/UNITZ020 and entering the control number included in your Notice of Internet Availability of Proxy Materials, on your proxy card or in the instructions that accompanied your proxy materials.
+In addition, hosting a virtual Annual Meeting this year will assist us in protecting the health and well-being of our stockholders, directors and employees in light of the ongoing COVID-19 pandemic.
+You will be able to attend the Annual Meeting as well as vote and submit your questions during the live webcast of the meeting by visiting www.virtualshareholdermeeting.com/UNIT2021 and entering the control number included in your Notice of Internet Availability of Proxy Materials, on your proxy card or in the instructions that accompanied your proxy materials.
 Because the Annual Meeting is entirely virtual and being webcast live over the Internet, stockholders will not be able to attend the Annual Meeting in person.